BLavery/psuite-upython/pblynk.md

 Ticker is a repeating function

--  callback suspends blynk until its return.
+-  Callback suspends blynk until its return.
+Not concurrent.
 -  Register and start (one only) simple "ticker" function callback.
 -  "divider" (default 40) divides into 200 to give ticker frequency. eg divider 100 gives 2 ticks / sec.
--  Ticker should exit promptly to not hold up blynk.
+-  Ticker should exit promptly to not hold up blynk. (eg 3 mSec would be considered quite too long.)
-    (eg 3 mSec would be considered quite too long.)
+-  Use "state" to carry any data between calls.

 	def ticker_callback(state):
-		# do anything you like
+		# do anything you like.
+Might be complex or long, but it should be still fast.
 		return new_state   # or just return

 	b.Ticker(ticker_callback, divider=40, initial_state = None)